4. An illustrative application

 function connect(){

-// (re)connect to the database
+// (re)connecting to the base

-// clear error list
+// raz error list

-// create a connection to the database $sDSN
+// create a connection to the $sDSN database

-// error?
+// mistake?

 if(DB::iserror($this->oDB)){

-// Connection failed
+// connection failed

 // end